JemimaBecker/Part-II-Project_work/Week 7: Overlaps.md

 |1|5|54|
 |0|1|16|

+Have a look at which combinations are most common: most common is promoter overlap

 |number fulfilled |Transcription Factor binding site | Promoter flank region | Promoter | Enhancer | CTCF binding site | #genes |
 | ------------- | ------------- |------------- |------------- |------------- |------------- |------------- |
 |1|-|-|Y|-|-|37|